fraxflax/backlight/README.md

 Increase the brightness by step percent units of max brightnes.

 `backlight` [ OPTIONS ]  { `-o` | `--off` }  <br>
-Set the brightness to 0 (turnsthe backlight off).  <br>
+Set the brightness to 0 (turn the backlight off).  <br>
-`--set` and `--increase` will never completely turn the brightness off, as it might have the consequence that when running `xset dpms force on` the brightness will unexpectedly be increased.
+`-s` and `-d` will never completely turn the brightness off, as it might have the consequence that when running `xset dpms force on` the brightness will unexpectedly be increased.

 `backlight --install` [ groupname ]  <br>